-Once his crisis is contained/resolved, he'll seldom remain for the emotional growth work that's crucial for him to achieve adult development.
+Once his crisis is contained/resolved, he'll seldom remain for the emotional growth work that's crucial for him to achieve adult development, and stop lusting after females who replicate his emotional injuries from childhood.
 This portion of treatment is critical, for he will not be able to let go of long-standing BPD traits (self-sabotage, crisis orientation, passive-aggression, addictions, etc.) without it.
 The male borderline in treatment is discussed in my subsection, THE PRINCE OF TIDES.

 A TRIP TO THE MOON ON GOSSAMER WINGS~ OR JUST ONE OF THOSE THINGS?

 The Chase is intoxicating for Casanova--outside of that, he gets bored.
 Borderline females are the only ones who are better at this game than he is~ and in truth, they can hold his attention indefinitely.
 Years after their split, he's still lamenting about "the one who got away" and insisting it was "real love" even though his attachment fears caused him to act-out, and surely hastened the death of that relationship.